-- To evaluate Candidates who voluntarily appear for examination and to certify or recertify those Candidates as Diplomates in Pain Medicine who are qualified.
-Objectives to meet this goal include - Determination of whether Applicants have received adequate preparation in accordance with the educational standards established by ABPM. - Creation, maintenance and administration of comprehensive examinations to evaluate the knowledge and experience of Candidates. - Issuance of certificates to those Examinees found qualified under the stated requirements of ABPM. - To maintain and improve the quality of graduate medical education in the field of pain medicine (algiatry) by collaborating with related organizations.
-Objectives to meet this goal include - Development of standards and requirements for graduate medical education in Pain Medicine in collaboration with other concerned organizations and entities. - 4.
+- Creation, maintenance and administration of comprehensive examinations to evaluate the knowledge and experience of Candidates. - Issuance of certificates to those Examinees found qualified under the stated requirements of ABPM. - To maintain and improve the quality of graduate medical education in the field of pain medicine (algiatry) by collaborating with related organizations.
+Objectives to meet this goal include: - Development of standards and requirements for graduate medical education in Pain Medicine in collaboration with other concerned organizations and entities. - 4.
 To provide information about the specialty of pain medicine (algiatry) to the public.
-Objectives to meet this goal include: - Maintenance of a publicly-accessible registry of physicians certified as Diplomates of the ABPM. - Provision of information to the public and concerned entities about the rationale for certification in pain medicine (algiatry). - Facilitation of discussion with the public, professional organizations, health care agencies and regulatory bodies regarding education, evaluation and certification of pain medicine (algiatry) specialists.
+Objectives to meet this goal include - Maintenance of a publicly-accessible registry of physicians certified as Diplomates of the ABPM. - Provision of information to the public and concerned entities about the rationale for certification in pain medicine (algiatry). - Facilitation of discussion with the public, professional organizations, health care agencies and regulatory bodies regarding education, evaluation and certification of pain medicine (algiatry) specialists.

-The Purpose of Certification
+The Purpose of Certification and Maintenance of Certification

-Pain medicine (algiatry) has emerged as a separate and distinguishable specialty that is characterized by a distinct body of knowledge and a well-defined scope of practice, based on an infrastructure of scientific research and education.
-Competence in the practice of pain medicine (algiatry) requires advanced training, experience and knowledge.
+Pain Medicine (algiatry) has emerged as a separate and distinguishable specialty that is characterized by a distinct body of knowledge and a well-defined scope of practice, based on an infrastructure of scientific research and education.
+Competence in the practice of Pain Medicine (algiatry) requires advanced training, experience, and knowledge.

-ABPM is committed to certification of qualified physicians in the field of pain medicine (algiatry).
+ABPM is committed to certification of qualified physicians in the field of Pain Medicine (algiatry).
 The certification process employs practice-based requirements against which members of the profession can be assessed.
 The purposes of the ABPM Certification Program are as follows:

-- To establish the knowledge domain of the practice of pain medicine (algiatry) for certification - To assess the knowledge of pain medicine (algiatry) physicians in a psychometrically-valid manner - To encourage professional growth in the practice of pain medicine (algiatry) - To formally recognize individuals who meet the requirements set forth by ABPM as Diplomates - To serve the public by encouraging quality patient care in the practice of pain medicine (algiatry).
+- To establish the knowledge domain of the practice of Pain Medicine (algiatry) for certification - To assess the knowledge of pain medicine (algiatry) physicians in a psychometrically valid manner - To encourage professional growth in the practice of pain medicine (algiatry) - To formally recognize individuals who meet the requirements set forth by ABPM as Diplomates - To serve the public by encouraging quality patient care in the practice of pain medicine (algiatry)

-Scope of Certification
+Scope of Certification and Maintenance of Certification

 The eligibility requirements and examination materials for the ABPM certification program have been developed based on substantial review and analysis of the current state of medical and scientific knowledge of the treatment of pain, as reflected in the medical literature.
-The ABPM Board of Directors and the Examination Council, with the assistance and advice of professionals in relevant fields, have developed a certification program that recognizes accepted levels of knowledge and expertise in the profession, with the goal of improving patient care.
+The ABPM Board of Directors and the Examination Council, with the assistance and advice of professionals in relevant fields, have developed a certification program which encompasses both initial certification and American Board of Pain Medicine MOC®, and recognizes accepted levels of knowledge and expertise in the profession, with the goal of improving patient care.

 However, no certification program can guarantee competence or successful treatment to the public.
-In addition, given the rapid changes in medical knowledge and the speed of scientific developments, ABPM cannot warrant that the examination materials will at all times reflect the most current state of the art.
+In addition, given the rapid changes in medical knowledge and the speed of scientific developments, ABPM cannot warrant that either the certification or American Board of Pain Medicine MOC® examination materials will at all times reflect the most current state of the art.

-New developments are included in the examination only after they have been accepted by practitioners of pain medicine (algiatry).
-Periodic practice analyses are conducted to ensure that the examination continues to reflect actual practice conditions.
+New developments are included in the examinations only after they have been accepted by practitioners of pain medicine (algiatry).
+Periodic practice analyses are conducted to ensure that the examinations continue to reflect actual practice conditions.